NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

     According to the US Bureau of Labor Statistics, the unemployment rate for senior citizens in March 2023 was 5.2 percent.

 That certainly sounds reasonable, but there's a problem!
 If you look over the report carefully, you'll notice that it doesn't include any information about the unemployment rate for senior citizens -- and the training data for the language model does not include information from 2023.
-This is an issue known as hallucination, where a language model responds confidently to a query with information that is unsupported.
+This is an issue known as "hallucination", where a language model responds confidently to a query with information that is unsupported.

 ### Fact Checking Rail